-Dogs that have diabetes have problems producing the right amount of insulin for their body.
+Dogs with diabetes have problems producing the right amount of insulin for their bodies.
 A dog’s body burns sugar for energy.
-When it does not have the right amount of sugar, it might start burning fat so that it can maintain the energy level.
+When it does not have the right amount of sugar, it might start burning fat so that it can maintain their energy level.
 This can cause the release of too many ketones (by-products of metabolized fats).
 These ketones can lead to serious incidents of hypoglycemia and even death.

-There are numerous things that can cause diabetes in dogs.
-Factors such as age, gender, breed and diet may increase the risk of diabetes.
+Numerous things can cause diabetes in dogs.
+Age, gender, breed, and diet may increase the risk of diabetes.
 However, even if a dog does not fall into any of the categories that are well-known for putting a dog at risk for diabetes, please keep in mind that there may be unknown factors at play.
-So, dogs that don’t fall into the category that would generally be considered to be to be at risk for diabetes should not be assumed to be impossible to end up with the disease.
+Dogs that don’t fall into the category that would generally be considered to be to be at risk for diabetes should not be assumed to be impossible to end up with the disease.

 While obesity does not cause diabetes, it can make it more difficult for the dog to resist insulin.

 To put it simply, diabetes causes the dog not to metabolize enough sugar to burn.
 Because of this, in the early stages of diabetes, the dog’s body develops a need to seek out other resources.
 Hence, the dog will develop a larger appetite than normal.
-He will also urinate more frequently and will drink more in order to avoid becoming dehydrated.
+He might also drink more in order to avoid becoming dehydrated (and urine frequently).
 Your dog may also experience rapid weight loss.

-During diabetic ketoacidosis, the dog is experiencing a buildup of ketones.
+During diabetic ketoacidosis, the dog experiences a buildup of ketones.
 The body does not have enough sugar to metabolize, so it begins to metabolize fat instead.
 When fat is metabolized, the process causes the production of by-products called ketones.
 The buildup of these ketones can potentially lead to a coma and/or death.
-The dog will experience rapid breathing, weakness and vomiting.
-His or her breath may also begin to smell like acetone.
-(Note that acetone is the active ingredient in fingernail polish remover, so if your dog’s breath smells like fingernail polish remover, he is experiencing diabetic ketoacidosis.)
+The dog will experience rapid breathing, weakness, and vomiting.
+His or her breath may also begin to smell like acetone (or fingernail polish remover).

 If your dog is experiencing any of the advanced stages of diabetes, please seek emergency care immediately.

-Natural dog food is always going to be better for your dog because it is void of the chemicals that other dog foods are processed with.
-When your dog’s body has to process chemicals that act as toxins to him or her, this is one more step that takes away from other things the body could be doing.
+Natural dog food is always going to be the best food for dogs with diabetes because it is void of the chemicals that other dog foods are processed with.
+When your dog’s body has to process chemicals that act as toxins to him, this is one more step that takes away from other things the body could be doing.
 However, you still need to make sure that your natural dog food has a low carbohydrate content so that you are buying food that will assist in managing diabetes.